upasadena/interactive-cyoa-tutorial/README.md

     - [ ] Finish the Publishing section
     - [ ] Finish the Reference section
 - [ ] Add a section detailing how to get pages.dev, netlify.app, etc.
-subdomains.
+- [ ] Add a End-of-tutorial Project where there's a step by step remake of a CYOA subdomains.

 ## Contributing